top of page

 Selecting Seed: Always plant certified seed potatoes, which are available at greenhouses and garden centres.
 Certified seed potatoes are disease-free and will produce the largest crop of potatoes.
 The potatoes you saved from last year or get at the supermarket might seem healthy, but these should not be used for planting as they are susceptible to disease.
 Please refer to the VARIETIES section of our website for detailed information about each variety we offer to help you decide which varieties you would like to plant.

-Timing: In Alberta you can plant your seed potatoes when the soil begins to warm up and can be easily worked, usually in mid April.
+Timing: In Alberta you can plant your seed potatoes when the soil begins to warm up and can be easily worked, usually in mid April or early May.
 Make sure the soil is not wet or soggy, you will get the best crop when you plant in light, loose, well drained soil.
 Two weeks before planting, expose your seed potatoes to warmth and lots of light to encourage the eyes to sprout.

 Trench Method: A traditional potato planting method involves digging one or more shallow trenches, about 6" deep.
 You’ll want to space trenches about 1 meter (3 feet) apart.
 Place the seed potatoes in the trench, eyes facing up.
 You then cover the potatoes with a couple of inches of soil.
 As the potato plant grows, soil is continually hilled up along the sides of the plants.
 This keeps the soil around the developing tubers loose and keeps the surface tubers from being exposed to sunlight, which will turn them green and somewhat toxic.
 Hill soil whenever the plants reach about 4-6" in height.